From Dr. Z - Carpal tunnel syndrome specialist

 Scientists believe that either condition comes as a result of repetitively stressing your hand.
 Consequently, tendons inflame and swell.
 But the similarities between carpal tunnel syndrome and wrist tendonitis end there.

-Usually this condition happens when you've repetitively strained your hands for a long time.
+Usually carpal tunnel syndrome results from repetitively straining your hands for a long time.
 But that’s not a rule.
 Scientists believe that no matter how much you stress your hand, you’re either prone to getting carpal tunnel or you’re not.

-However, it’s clear that if you have the tendency to get it, stressing your hand will bring it on.
+But it’s clear that if you have the tendency to get carpal tunnel, stressing your hand will help bring it on.
 Your daily activities play a big role in your risk of getting carpal tunnel.
-In fact, there are certain jobs causing carpal tunnel you should know about.
-For instance, hair styling & carpal tunnel are a very common problem seen in a doctor's office.
+Certain harmful hand activities are known to cause carpal tunnel.
+In fact, there are particular jobs causing carpal tunnel you should be familiar with. for instance, hair styling & carpal tunnel are a very common problem seen in a doctor's office.

 You can perform a simple carpal tunnel test on yourself to determine if you have this condition.
 It’s highly reliable.
-In fact, it’s also the very same test hand specialists use in their office.
+And it’s the very same test hand specialists use in their office.

 Generally, the warning signs and symptoms of carpal tunnel follow a specific pattern.
 As symptoms become more severe they might be completely different for you compared to somebody else.

-Wrist flexor tendonitis is actually a type of repetitive strain injury or RSI.
+Wrist tendonitis (in the forearm area) is actually a type of repetitive strain injury or RSI.
 It almost exclusively relates the activities you do with your hands.
-Often, it’s you job.
-Look for the warning signs of wrist flexor tendonitis by examining your occupation and how you use your hands.
+Often, it’s you daily occupation.
+Look for the warning signs of wrist flexor tendonitis by examining your job and how you use your hands.

 We already saw that the signs of carpal tunnel syndrome & tendonitis are similar.
-But with wrist tendinitis, symptoms are usually confined to the hand, wrist or forearm.
+But with wrist tendinitis, symptoms are usually confined to the fingers, hand, wrist, or forearm - all on palm side*.

 A good way to tell if you have wrist flexor tendonitis is to glide your fingers up and down your forearm tendons (palm side) from wrist to elbow.
 If you feel tenderness or painful nodes (especially directly on a tendon) then this is a sure sign of tendonitis.

-Wrist tendonitis is usually worse while you perform the hand activity that brought it on.
+Wrist tendonitis is usually worse while you perform the hand activity that started it.
 By knowing this, you can avoid that activity, which gives your tendon the rest in needs.
 Normally, tendinitis subsides on its own with rests in a few days.

 Listen to what your body is telling you.
 It’s important to pay attention to things going on around you that might be affecting your body.
 Only you can know if something isn’t normal.